Jacob Abel (racing driver): IndyCar Series

+In November 2024, Abel took part in an IndyCar test at Texas Motor Speedway, driving with Chip Ganassi Racing.
+During the test, Abel made a strong impression on Ganassi's managing director Mike Hull, who advocated for Abel to land a seat in the series for 2025.
+On January 13, 2025, it was announced that Abel would make the step up to the NTT IndyCar Series to compete full time in the No. 51 Honda for Dale Coyne Racing.
+Following a difficult season where he placed lowest of the full-time drivers — 48 points behind nearest driver Devlin DeFrancesco, Abel was dropped at the end of the season to make way for reigning Indy NXT champion Dennis Hauger.
+Abel also competed that year in a driver shootout with his then Dale Coyne Racing teammate Rinus VeeKay, for a spot among the 2025 Indy 500 starting lineup, which he ultimately lost to VeeKay.

+On April 20, 2026, it was announced that Abel will compete in the 2026 Indianapolis 500 for Abel Motorsports.

-SportsCar racing career
+Sportscar racing career

+2021

 In March 2021, Abel was announced as part of HPD's 2021 Junior Factory Lineup.
 As a result, Abel would compete part-time with Racers Edge Motorsports in the GT World Challenge America.
 Later that season, Abel joined Compass Racing for the IMSA SportsCar Championship event at WeatherTech Raceway Laguna Seca, substituting for Jeff Kingsley.
 The following weekend, Abel scored his first class victory in GT3 machinery in race #1 of the GT World Challenge America event at Watkins Glen.

+2026

+After losing his IndyCar seat, Abel joined the IMSA Sportscar Championship to contest the endurance rounds, driving for Era Motorsport in the LMP2 category.

+Other racing

-Stadium Super Trucks
+Stadium Super Trucks (2021)

 In August 2021, Abel made his Stadium Super Trucks debut at the Music City Grand Prix, where he drove a truck sponsored by Crosley Brands.
 He finished runner-up in the second and final race of the weekend.